Gait Velocity Estimation using time interleaved between Consecutive Passive IR Sensor Activations: Introduction

 \section{Introduction}

-Gait velocity, also referred to as the speed of walking, is both an important indicator of an individuals' current health state and predictor of future adverse cognitive and physical health outcomes.
+Gait velocity, also referred to as the speed of walking, is both an important \ca{indicator of individuals' current health} state and predictor of future adverse cognitive and physical health outcomes.
 Gait velocity can distinguish between patients with dementia and healthy controls~\cite{bruce2012relationship} and has been shown to decrease prior to cognitive impairment~\cite{buracchio2010trajectory} and in Alzheimer's disease~\cite{Goldman1999}.
 Decreased gait velocity is prevalent in dementia~\cite{Beauchet2008} and is predictive of future hospitalization~\cite{Studenski2003}.
 Gait is known to require substantial cognitive resources~\cite{Faulkner2006} and gait velocity may be directly related to several cognitive processes such as attention and executive function~\cite{Holtzer2006,Holtzer2012}.
 Gait has also been linked to risk of falls~\cite{Kelsey2012,Cuaya2013} and risk of future disability~\cite{Guralnik2000a,studenski2011gait}.

-Gait velocity is commonly assessed clinically with a timed walk using a stopwatch - such as the 25-ft timed walk~\cite{Larson2013,Hobart2013} - although more comprehensive assessments exist~\cite{Autenrieth2013}.
+Gait velocity is most commonly assessed clinically with a stopwatch timed walk - such as the 25-ft timed walk~\cite{Larson2013} - although more comprehensive assessments are also used.
 A large shortcoming of clinic-based assessments is infrequent test administration.
 Often, 6 months to a year or more passes between assessments~\cite{hagler2010unobtrusive}, making it difficult to detect acute changes when they occur or to distinguish between abrupt changes in function and slower changes occurring over time.
-An infrequent measurement interval also make it difficult to estimate variability in speed, which may be more sensitive to cognitive outcomes~\cite{Bielak2010a,Bielak2010}.
+Many pervasive computing approaches have been successfully proposed and validated to estimate gait velocity that overcome the infrequency problem of the current clinical assessment methodologies.
+The existing approaches can be grouped into two categories.

+The first category is based on instrumenting the body with a worn device, such as an accelerometer~\cite{Culhane2005,Gietzelt2013,Dalton2013}.
+Accelerometry is accurate and effective but is not well suited for studies lasting more than a few days without substantial requirements of the patients or research/clinical staff participation.
+In particular, patients must remember to wear the device, \ca{position it correctly on the body, regularly charge the device, and follow any procedures needed for ensuring download and transmission of the data.} This is especially problematic in older and cognitively impaired populations who may benefit the most from long-term gait monitoring, as they may forget or be unable to perform the tasks required for obtaining reliable and continuous data.
+Research staff can mitigate some of these shortcomings at the expense of increased cost, however, this drastically reduces scalability for big studies requiring large-scale device deployment.